janusmartinlee/trick-or-treat-finder/application/README.md

 # Trick or Treat Finder

 A Flutter app that helps connect Halloween trick-or-treaters with homes offering treats.
+Built with Clean Architecture, Danish internationalization, and a community-funded API model.

 ## Features